-3.1.3.13 AGP Aperture Size (MB)
+3.1.3.11 AGP Aperture Size (MB)

 This field is relevant to the memory-mapped graphics data of the AGP card installed in your system.
-Leave this in its default setting, which is 64M.
+Leave this in its default setting.

-3.1.3.14 AGP 4X Mode
+3.1.3.12 AGP 4X Mode

 This field is used to enable the AGP 4x interface which transfers video data at 1066MB/sec. bandwidth thus delivering faster and better graphics to your PC.
 Make sure your graphics card supports the AGP 4x mode.